Nursing Home Abuse Attorney in Philadelphia

 In cases of extreme abuse or repeated neglect, the court may award punitive damages.
 These punish the facility and send a message to others.

-If abuse leads to a resident’s death, family members may file a wrongful death lawsuit.
-These cases often uncover the worst misconduct and provide some closure for loved ones.
+If abuse or neglect leads to a resident’s death, family members may be able to file a wrongful death lawsuit.
+These cases often uncover the most serious misconduct and, with the help of a wrongful death lawyer in Philadelphia, can provide accountability and a measure of closure for loved ones.

 Why Should I Hire a Philadelphia Nursing Home Abuse Attorney?